 - Funding Options:

-- Equity Investment: Venture capital or strategic pharma partners can inject funds in exchange for equity.
-Many regions have government venture funds for biotech.
+- Equity Investment: Venture capital funds or strategic partners from pharma companies can finance in exchange for shares.
+Biotech has government venture funds in other regions.

-- Government Grants/Subsidies: Some countries promote local pharma with tax breaks or grants (e.g., “pharma parks” in India).
-Research national programs in your jurisdiction.
+- Government Grants/Subsidies: Some countries support local pharmaceutical companies with tax breaks or grants, as seen with “pharma parks” in India.
+Look for such programs in your country.

-- Partnerships: Consider toll manufacturing contracts (making products for others) or joint ventures with established firms.
-This can spread costs and risk.
+- Partnerships: Think about toll manufacturing or joint venture agreements with more established companies.
+This can help share both costs and risk.

 - Insurance and Risk Mitigation: Insure the facility, equipment, and liability (product liability insurance).
 Plan for contingencies like equipment downtime or regulatory delays.

-In financial planning, highlight the ROI potential: the global demand for medications is growing, so a successful plant can be a steady income source over decades.
+In financial planning, highlight the ROI potential, like the global demand for medications is growing, so a successful plant can be a regular income source over decades.
 Prepare detailed cost projections, funding plans, and sensitivity analyses for investors.

 8. Distribution and Marketing Strategies